Time to Completion

 |31 or above||6|

-Approval for undergraduate credit hours as part of the graduate degree program can be made only after a minimum of 12 credit hours is completed.
-Award may not be made retroactively, nor are credit hours accepted from another institution.
+Approval for undergraduate credit hours as part of the graduate degree program can be made only after a minimum of 12 credit hours are completed.
+Credit may not be awarded retroactively, nor are credit hours accepted from another institution.

 RA, TA, GA Hourly Guidelines